 Why Choose Metal-Clad (MC) Cable Over Electrical Conduit?

 Written April 2019 | Katy Martin, Content Marketing Associate at Service Wire Company

 Metal-clad (MC) cable constructions are a cost-effective alternative to traditional pipe and wire.
 These high-performing solutions offer significant cost savings by eliminating the need for electrical conduit and the labor required for installation.
-Contractors who use MC cable require limited pulling equipment, fewer reels, and less time setting up pulls.
+Contractors who use armored cable require limited pulling equipment, fewer reels, and less time setting up pulls.

 Advantages of Armored Cable

-- Armored MC cables provide the protection and durability required without the need for electrical conduit.
+- Armored cables provide the protection and durability required without the need for electrical conduit, elbows, costly offsets, and conduit couplings.

-- The armor is made of metal which resists corrosion, making MC cable suitable for areas exposed to moisture.
+- Metal-clad armor resists corrosion, making it suitable for areas exposed to moisture.

 - Interlocked armor is flexible, unlike conduit or even continuously welded (CCW) armor, ensuring damage will not affect inner conductors.
 It is also more easily installed where complex, close-spaced bends would be difficult for conduit.

-- No specialty cutting or bending tools are needed to install MC cable.
+- No specialty cutting or bending tools are needed for installation.